How To Introduce and Serve Tree Nuts

 • Whole nuts and crunchy nut butters until 5, as these are a choking risk.

 • Claggy nut butters- you will likely need to spread thinly or thin out with a fluid.
+Especially for young bubs you should be thinning out the but butter before serving it.

 6-12 months